arthurfeeney/Plague/README.md

 <p align="center">
     <img src="/image/stackoverflow_dpf_graph10.png">
+    (created by using stackoverflow as seed, crawling 2000 sites, and removing nodes with one edge.)
 </p>
-(created by using stackoverflow as seed, crawling 2000 sites, and removing nodes with one edge.)

-Not much at the moment... can crawl webpages for absolute and "/xyz/..." urls pretty well.
+Not much at the moment.
+Can crawl webpages for absolute and "/xyz/..." urls pretty well.